simphony/simphony-remote-docker/images/filetransfer/README.rst

 File transfer
 =============

-Uses browsepy to provide input/output access to the shared disk.
+File manager to provide input/output access to the shared disk.

 Operating System
 ----------------